Rafael Francisco Osejo: Political performance after independence

 In August 1833 he was appointed State specific counter and in October of that year he was elected as a deputy judge of the Supreme Court of Costa Rica.
-In December following, the Eastern Department chose Costa Rica as American federal Congressman, but in May 1834 was declared void your credential.
-After federal deputy was Nueva Segovia (1835–1836) and Leon (1836–1837).
-In 1838 he was Chief Political San Salvador and in 1847 he was Commissioner of Nicaragua in Honduras.
+In the following December, the Eastern Department of Costa Rica chose him as a deputy to the Central American Federal Congress, but in May 1834 his credentials were annulled.
+He later served as a federal deputy for Nueva Segovia (1835–1836) and León (1836–1837).
+In 1838 he was the Political Chief of San Salvador and in 1847 he was Nicaragua's Commissioner to Honduras.

+Works

+He published Brief Lessons in Arithmetic and a Geography of Costa Rica.

+Death

+He died around 1848, apparently in Comayagua, Honduras.